turingschool/gear-up/m4_sessions/1711-inning/Group_5.md

 Explain how we feel about some of these buzzword issues, and share our thoughts on how to explain the concepts to a 5 year old.

 ##### Topics/Facilitators
 - Sam - Do we have a responsibility as tech experts to educate and empower the general public?
+Why, or why not?
 If so, what is our level of responsibility?
 What good is our industry knowledge if we don't share it?
 Can we make tech 'less scary,' and more approachable to the layperson?
 - Jen - How has tech changed our media consumption?
 How frequently do we access media?
 What platforms do we use?
 What platforms don't exist any more?
 What about the rise of blogs/vlogs, podcasts, sponsored content, podcasts, etc?
 - Nick - The FCC just voted to dismantle net neutrality rules.
 How does that affect the future of tech, especially the internet?
 How will the ways in which we consume media change?
 Will we return to more physical media?
 How does this affect us professionally?